RIAPS/riaps-integration/README.md

 ## Developing the Preloaded RIAPS Virtual Machine

-The instructions and scripts provided were used to develop the preloaded RIAPS virtual machine exported appliance (.ova).
-This appliance file is used when setting up a RIAPS host environment on a computing device.
+The instructions and scripts provided were used to develop the preloaded RIAPS virtual machine (.vmdk).
+This file is used when setting up a RIAPS host environment on a computing device.
 The virtual machine includes basic third party packages and configures the environment for the RIAPS platform.
 The intent is to provide quick way for application developers to create RIAPS host environment.
 Instructions for creating this virtual machine is located in [Preloaded RIAPS Virtual Machine Creation Page](riaps-x86runtime/vm-creation-readme.md).